Purpose of He Pikorua

 He Pikorua is the practice framework for Ministry and RTLB learning support practitioners

-He Pikorua brings learning support practitioners together alongside whānau and educators to support the learning and well-being of mokopuna.
+He Pikorua brings learning support practitioners together alongside whānau and educators to support the learning and wellbeing of mokopuna.

 He Pikorua builds on current principles and evidence-informed practices, while recognising that: